 To date, we have not generated any revenue from product sales and we do not expect to generate any revenue from product sales for the foreseeable future.
-In connection with entering into our collaboration with Juno Therapeutics in May 2015, we received an upfront payment of \$25.0 million, and in each of May 2016 and July 2017, we received a milestone payment of \$2.5 million.
-In addition, we will receive up to \$22.0 million in research support over the five years of the collaboration and across the three programs under the collaboration, subject to adjustment in accordance with the terms of the agreement.
-Through March 31, 2018, we had recognized an aggregate of \$12.3 million of research support from Juno Therapeutics since entering into the collaboration.
-During the three months ended March 31, 2018, we recognized \$1.0 million of research support from Juno Therapeutics.
-In connection with entering into our strategic alliance with Allergan in March 2017, we received an upfront payment of \$90.0 million from Allergan (such payment, the "Allergan Upfront").
-During the three months ended March 31, 2018, we recognized \$2.9 million in revenue in connection with the Allergan Upfront.
-As of March 31, 2018, we recognized \$77.8 million of deferred revenue, \$64.9 million of which is classified as long-term on the condensed consolidated balance sheet.
+In connection with entering into our collaboration with Juno Therapeutics in May 2015, we received an upfront payment of \$2.5 million, and, in each of May 2016 and July 2017, we received a milestone payment of \$2.5 million.
+In May 2018, in connection with the amendment and restatement of our collaboration agreement with Juno Therapeutics to expand our collaboration to add an additional research program, we received \$5.0 million for amending the agreement and two \$2.5 million milestone payments for technical progress in a research program (the "Juno Therapeutics Amendment Payments").
+In addition, we will receive up to \$22.0 million in research support over the five years of the collaboration and across the four programs under the collaboration, subject to adjustment in accordance with the terms of the agreement.
+Through September 30, 2018, we had recognized an aggregate of \$16.5 million of research support from Juno Therapeutics since entering into the collaboration.
+During the nine months ended September 30, 2018, we recognized \$5.2 million of research support from Juno Therapeutics.
+As of September 30, 2018, we recorded \$33.2 million of deferred revenue, \$32.6 million of which is classified as long-term on our condensed consolidated balance sheet, related to the collaboration.
+In connection with entering into our strategic alliance with Allergan, we received an upfront payment of \$90.0 million from Allergan (such payment, the "Allergan").

+Upfront").
+During the nine months ended September 30, 2018, we recognized \$16.7 million in revenue related to our strategic alliance with Allergan, which includes the \$15.0 million LCA10 Option Exercise Payment.
+As of September 30, 2018, we recorded \$79.1 million of deferred revenue, \$71.5 million of which is classified as long-term on the condensed consolidated balance sheet, related to the Allergan Upfront.

-For the foreseeable future, we expect substantially all of our revenue will be generated from our collaboration with Juno Therapeutics, our strategic research alliance with Allergan to the extent Allergan exercises any of its options, any other collaborations or agreements we may enter into and anticipated interest income.
+For the foreseeable future, we expect substantially all of our revenue will be generated from our collaboration with Juno Therapeutics, our strategic research alliance with Allergan, any other collaborations or agreements we may enter into and anticipated interest income.